EmelieMarkkanen/make-it-sew/README.md

 ### Imagery

-Images for the index page jumbotron and sewing patterns are sourced from [Shutterstock](https://www.shutterstock.com/).
+Images for the index page jumbotron, navbar logo and sewing patterns are sourced from [Shutterstock](https://www.shutterstock.com/).

 ## Features